 Now the tables have turned, restaurant owners need to lure staff with higher packages, perks, and benefits.
 Earlier, the lack of growth opportunities made staff miserable and compelled them to keep switching jobs.
 This means restaurants cannot avoid giving a pay raise to their staff now if they want to retain them.

 Especially when we see the Back of House positions, finding good staff is a challenge because of the shortage of talented chefs and cooks.
 This directly affects the customer experience because if the chef and BOH are not good, the food served will not be at par with the customer’s expectations.
 Serving high-quality food is paramount if you want customers to keep coming back.

-Staffing shortage for restaurants can mean they will have to compromise on the quality of service.
+Restaurant staffing shortage can mean they will have to compromise on the quality of service.
 With restaurants operating with fewer staff members, it may lead to longer waiting times for everything from a table to a cheque.
 It will also take longer than usual to prepare and serve them food leading to a poor table turnover rate.

 This heavily impacts sales and reduces a restaurant’s already razor-thin profit margins.
 The overall functioning of the restaurant slows down.
 This further increases the existing staff’s responsibilities as they have to fulfill multiple roles.
 Since this again makes their work stressful, they are bound to go looking for a better job.

 The restaurant industry is known for its unprecedented nature of work with no job security for the restaurant workers.
 Now that workers have come to realize this and decided they want to be paid higher, it means restaurants will have to take big steps in the favor of the workers.
 Ultimately, the long-standing reputation of low payments and erratic work schedules will have to be changed.